Retail Foot Traffic Data: Complete Guide to Site Selection Analytics (2026)

 - Visit rules: Define minimum dwell time, recency windows, and speed filters (to exclude drive-bys).
 Use stop-detection algorithms and ping-density thresholds to avoid false positives.

-2) Panel bias correction and projection
+2) Panel Bias Correction and Projection

 - Weight to population: Post-stratify device panels to local demographics and device penetration (age, income, home/work density) using sources like the U.S. Census ACS.